Beyond the Existential Theory of the Reals: Properties of Semi-Algebraic Sets And Exotic Quantifiers

 and B{\"u}rgisser and Cucker~\cite[Proposition 5.5]{BC09} show completeness of testing $S \subseteq \overline{T}$ for problems of the type $\forall^*\exists$.
 In the discrete version, their result implies completeness for the class $\BP^0(\forall^*\exists)$.
 Clearly, $\BP^0(\forall^*\exists) \subseteq \BP^0(\forall\exists)$.\footnote{At the second level we do not need Koiran's method for quantifier elimination~\cite{K99}, we can argue directly: $\forall^*$ can be rewritten as $\forall\exists$, and the additional existential quantifiers merged with the existing ones.} We argue below that the two classes are the same.
 As was the case for the denseness problem at the first level, the quantifier $\forall^*$ does not differ from $\forall$ in computational power at the second level.

 Our proof that testing $S \subseteq \overline{T}$ is \PR{2}{}-complete is closely based on~\cite[Proposition 5.5]{BC09}.

 \begin{theorem} Testing whether $S \subseteq \overline{T}$ for two semialgebraic sets $S$ and $T$ is \PR{2}{}-complete, even if $S$ is of the form $[-1,1]^{p} \times \{0\}^q$. \end{theorem} \begin{proof} Since the $\forall^*$-quantifier can be replaced by $\forall\exists$, membership in \PR{2}{} easily follows.
-For the other direction, we use the closed case of Corollary~\ref{cor:eqbounded}.
+For the other direction, we work with Proposition~\ref{prop:bc2nd}.
 So we are given a sentence

 Write $f(x,y) = \sum_{\alpha} f_{\alpha}(x) y^{\alpha}$.
 Following~\cite{BC09} we define

 the homogenization of $f$, where $d$ is the largest total degree of $y$ in $f$.

 Define the sets